kai-gibson/void_compiler/README.md

 # Compiler for the void language

 ## Preamble
-void is a high-level compiled language focused on developer ergonomics and speed, while maintaining low cpu overhead and a simple mental model.
+void is a high-level, statically typed, compiled language that compiles to LLVM IR.
+It is focused on developer ergonomics and speed, while maintaining low cpu overhead and a simple mental model.

-"void" means absence, or lack.
-This is a language designed to get out of the programmer's way - it's the absence of barriers and prescription.
+"void" means absence - the absence of barriers and prescription.

 Currently this repository is something like a prototype - it's a working example to get a feel for the language and explore ideas around it - feel free to play around with it but note that it is very rough and ready.